tzachbon/react-intersection-loader/README.md

 ### Support

+Since this uses react, support verity of use cases is a most.
 #### React

 Currently only supported with hooks, react `>=16.8.0`

 #### SSR (Server-side rendering)

-Full support SSR and hydration!
+Full support of SSR and hydration!

 ## Examples